thiagocamargodacosta/er-tsp/README.md

 ## Published article

-An article using this instance was published in the LVII Operations Research Brazilian Symposium (SBPO) in 2025.
+An article using this instance was published in the LVII Brazilian Symposium On Operations Research (2025).

 ```
 @inproceedings{costa_aprendizado_2025,